-Another danger for the Conservatives in spending the next four years talking about the ECHR is that it feels like a continuation of the last decade of debates about Europe which many in the public have grown tired of
+Another danger for the Conservatives in spending the next four years talking about the ECHR is that the public have grown tired with a decade of debates about Europe and this feels like a continuation.

 While Brexit has been delivered, the long and protracted debates about Brexit don't give the public confidence that the Conservatives could effectively handle a debate about the ECHR.